|Best ergonomic gaming keyboard||KINESIS Gaming Freestyle Edge||SEE IT||

 Best budget: Microsoft Ergonomic Keyboard LXM-00001

 This ergonomic keyboard from Microsoft is definitely affordable, at just $39.99, and it doesn’t skimp on features.
 In addition to its ergonomist-approved design, it has a full number pad for speedy calculations and a plethora of quick access keys for everything from media and Microsoft Office to emojis.
 If you’re using a Windows 10 device, then this product will be completely compatible with your computer.
 If you’re using an earlier model of Windows or a different operating system, however, some of the quick access keys won’t work on your computer.
 This cheap ergonomic keyboard packs a major bang for its buck.

 Q: Do ergonomic keyboards really help?

 Ergonomic keyboards really help to relieve pain and tension from the physical act of typing.
-In comparison to traditional keyboards, the goal of an ergonomic model is to allow one to type while naturally maintaining proper body and hand posture.
+In comparison to traditional keyboards, the goal of an ergonomic keyboard is to allow one to type while naturally maintaining proper body and hand posture.
 If you’ve never used an ergonomic keyboard and haven’t noticed any bodily discomfort from typing, you may not notice an immediate difference when you start using your new keyboard; however, you will certainly notice an increase in discomfort after you return to your regular keyboard, as you will now be more aware of the added irritation in your body.
 Regardless of what keyboard you’re using, if you experience consistent pain in your wrists or hands when you type, consult a medical professional.

 Q: How do I choose an ergonomic keyboard?

 When choosing an ergonomic keyboard, think about how you’re planning to use it.
 Since ergonomics are designed for more comfortable and natural use, keyboards designed for different uses, like typing vs gaming, may look and feel different.
 The goal is to choose the best ergonomic keyboard for what you’re going to be doing the most so that you can enhance your experience and your comfort.